jlstewart12/Python-tells-the-weather/README.md

 ![hotel map](images/fig5.png)

+This plot shows cities with the highest maximum temperatures falling between -40 and 20 degrees of latitude and then temperatures falling as the cities lie further away from the equator.
+The bulk of them are in the Northern Hemisphere.

 * ### Humidity (%) vs. Latitude

 ![hotel map](images/fig6.png)

+As indicated in the plot above, there isn't a strong correlation between humidity and city latitude.

 * ### Cloudiness (%) vs. Latitude

 ![hotel map](images/fig7.png)

+Cloudiness is completely independent of where a city is located.

 * ### Wind Speed (mph) vs. Latitude

 ![hotel map](images/fig8.png)

+Other than a few outliers, most cities experience wind speeds of 0 to 20 mph independant of their distance to the equator.